 |by Roger Chartier

-Business miles deduction for 2015
+Business miles deduction for 2015 and the newer rate for 2016

 The IRS calls it a mileage allowance so we refer to it either way here.